2 The year in review

 The PPSC School for Prosecutors offers annual training designed to promote professional development relevant to the prosecution function.

-The PPSC continued to support and advance external relations with key national and international stakeholders involved in the criminal justice field throughout the year.
+During 2014–2015, the PPSC continued to support and advance external relations with national and international stakeholders involved in the law.

 Meetings with Foreign Delegations